aguilared/Backup-DB-Sendgrid/README.md

 <a name="cron2"></a>
 # Cron para enviar el backup via Sendgrid como archivo adjunto:
 0 0,4,8,12,16,20 * * * php /var/backup-bd/envia.php >> /var/log/backup-bd.log

+<a name="phpini"></a>
+## Configuracion de Php.ini:
+En
+;Windows Extensions
+; Note that ODBC support is built in, so no dll is needed for it.
+; Note that many DLL files are located in the extensions/ (PHP 4) ext/ (PHP 5+) ; extension folders as well as the separate PECL DLL download (PHP 5+).
+; Be sure to appropriately set the extension_dir directive.
+;

+#        extension=php_curl.dll

+Luego instalar

+sudo apt-get install php-curl

+#   max_execution_time = 180
+Esto ya q se tarda como dos minutos en ejecutar el script de sendgrid   envia.php